lm3nitro/CyberLabs/Zeek/Zeek Install Ubuntu 22.md

 index = zeek
 sourcetype = corelight_files
 ```
 I also needed to create the outputs.conf to send data to my Splunk server.
-In the sample file below, I replaced each instance of splunkserver:9997 with your own server name/IP and port number.
+In the sample file below, I replaced each instance of splunkserver:9997 with my own server name/IP and port number.
 ```
 [tcpout]
 defaultGroup = default-autolb-group